 - Organizational-oriented benefits

 - Benefits that are employer-owned and employer-selected, such as a group health insurance marketplace plan, a pension plan, or 401(k)

 - Employee-oriented benefits

 Managing employee benefits can significantly impact your human resources team, especially when compliance issues are involved.
-But there are ways to effectively manage a benefit plan to save you time and reduce the likelihood of errors.
+But there are ways to effectively manage a benefit plan to save time and reduce the likelihood of errors.